 Pollinator strategies set out (broadly speaking) to support pollinator populations and enable their survival and success.
 There are pollinator strategies for England and for Wales and an All-Ireland strategy, as well as one being developed in Scotland, to tackle adverse impacts on bees and other pollinators beyond pesticides.

 Neonicotinoids are widely-used insecticides.
 They were developed in the 1980s and 1990s and were the first new class of pesticides for 50 years.
 They have low mammalian toxicity, which has made them an important means of crop protection.
 Bayer CropScience and Syngenta are the main producers.
-Neonicotinoids are systemic, which means that they are taken up by the whole of the plant including the pollen and nectar.
+Neonicotinoids are systemic, which means that they can be applied to the seed before sowing (a cheaper method of application) and will be taken up by the whole of the plant including the pollen and nectar.

 The Centre for Ecology and Hydrology (CEH) suggested in August 2016 that neonicotinoid use is linked to large-scale and long-term decline in wild bee species distributions and communities.
 Other, more recent studies are mentioned below.